INTO-CPS-Association/into-cps-application/docs/USER GUIDE.md

 Files are named with a readable timestamp, e.g. `CoSimulation-2025-03-22_12-35-10.log`.

 Logs include simulation steps, errors, and result statuses.
 If the log file is deleted during runtime, the app will detect this and notify the user, but the CoSimulation will keep running.
 To generate again a Maestro or CoSimulation log, restart Maestro or run another CoSimulation.

-### Stopping the Maestro Engine

-- To stop the Maestro process, click "Stop CoE" in the bottom bar.
-- The system will:
-  - Shut down the engine
-  - Reset the Co-Simulation session
-  - Update the UI status

 ## Troubleshooting